OrDuan/fraudDetectionML/README.md

 # fraudDetectionML
 Find outliers based on users history data.
 I used data.py to generate some random data, saved it on fixtures.py for local testing.
+You can override the get_data method so you can work with your own data.

 # How to?